Sourceress raises $3.5M to find candidates that managers want without realizing it

 Right now, there’s no candidate-side part of the service, as the low-hanging fruit is more on the recruiting side.
 But it would make sense to use such a model to slot into the spots that Indeed, Hired, or even LinkedIn, have tried by giving candidates a hub to go and find potential job matches.
 Most potential hires are passive candidates that aren’t looking, and it’s hard to determine who to reach out if they aren’t raising their hand, Qiu said.

-Taking this kind of an approach by looking for potential attributes — and not just qualifications — is something Qiu said would help surface up more diverse candidates, which she said tend to have a higher response rate.
+Taking this kind of approach by looking for potential attributes — and not just qualifications — is something Qiu said would help surface up more diverse candidates, which she said tend to have a higher response rate.
 Qiu also said the percentage of our hires for women and minorities on Sourceress is between 30% and 40%.

 “Women, when they look at a job description, they tend to disqualify [themselves],” Qiu said.
 “So if you’re reaching out they’re more comfortable talking to you.
 If we’re able to actually assess for merit, and we’re able to fill the top of the funnel with more women or minority candidates, your likelihood of hiring someone goes up.
 If you’re not getting diverse candidates into the pipeline, it’s hard to make diversity hires.
 The problem is most pipelines, they’re referral based.
 Coming into this, we thought, if we can make finding candidates getting in touch with them much easier, we should be able to change.”